wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-java-authenticate-users-access-control-eclipse.md

 [What is ACS?]: #what-is
 [Concepts]: #concepts
 [Prerequisites]: #pre
-[Create a Java web application]: #create-java-app
+[Create a Java web site]: #create-java-app
 [Create an ACS Namespace]: #create-namespace
 [Add Identity Providers]: #add-IP
 [Add a Relying Party Application]: #add-RP
 [Create Rules]: #create-rules
 [Upload a certificate to your ACS namespace]: #upload-certificate
 [Review the Application Integration Page]: #review-app-int
-[Configure Trust between ACS and Your ASP.NET Web Application]: #config-trust
+[Configure Trust between ACS and Your ASP.NET web site]: #config-trust
 [Add the ACS Filter library to your application]: #add_acs_filter_library
 [Deploy to the compute emulator]: #deploy_compute_emulator
 [Deploy to Azure]: #deploy_azure